Other Mixing Interfaces

 For a review of these buttons and how to load the various panels, see Panel Icons.

-Again the bottom right of the panel includes the Mixer view toggles.
+Again the left edge of the panel includes the Mixer view toggles.
 But while all the toggles appear enabled, there are curiously few sections being displayed.

 To resize a panel: mouse over the panel's border that faces the middle of the Bitwig Studio window.
 When the cursor becomes a bidirectional arrow, click and drag the border.

-Now all enabled sections are visible, each working the same as they did in the central Mixer Panel.
+More of the enabled sections will progressively become visible (only the track remotes section is missing in the image above), each working the same as they did in the central Mixer Panel.

 The only difference in this secondary version of the panel is that the Clip Launcher Panel and the big meters section are unavailable.